Understanding Data Types and Constraints

 );

-INTEGER PRIMARY KEYproduces unique, index-friendly identifiers.TEXT NOT NULL UNIQUEensures distinct department names.
+INT AUTO_INCREMENT PRIMARY KEYproduces unique, index-friendly identifiers.VARCHAR NOT NULL UNIQUEensures distinct category names.

 );